markroland/path-helper/README.md

 vector.
 This has been proven for closed-path convex regular polygons.
 This has not been tested for other shapes.

+### jot

+Add a "jot" or small mark near the end of the path.
+The offset distance from the end of the path, the length of the mark, and a rotation range can be set.

 To Do:
 ------